khgiddon/khgiddon.github.io/_posts/2024-02-03-chess-stamps.md

 [Chess Stamps](https://www.chessstamps.app) is a new tool I've created for pulling statistics on your chess games played on [Lichess](https://lichess.org).

-The tool fills a need for me that I haven't seen elsewhere: contextualizing your opening repertoire as it compares to the population.
+The tool combines two of my great loves (chess and statistics).
+It fills a need for me that I haven't seen elsewhere: contextualizing your opening repertoire as it compares to the population.
 For example:

 - **What's the most commonly played opening you've never played?** (If you're Magnus: Italian Game: Anti-Fried Liver Defense)
 - **What's the least common opening that you've played?** (If you're Naroditsky: Vienna Gambit, with Max Lange Defense: Steinitz Gambit, Fraser-Minckwitz Defense)